PRIVATE DOG

 According to http://spayusa.org, each day over 70,000 puppies and kittens are born in the US, and due to overpopulation, more than 3.7 million animals are euthanized each year in shelters across the country.

-Aide in the efforts to keep shelters clear of unwanted puppies and kittens by spaying/neutering your pets and consider adopting a pet instead of buying one since many shelters require and perform spay/neuter procedures prior to adoption.
+Aide in the efforts to keep shelters clear of unwanted puppies and kittens by spaying/neutering your pets and consider adopting a pet instead of buying one since many shelters require and perform spay/neuter procedures before adoption.
 Cost a concern?

 An unspayed female cat, her mate and all of their offspring, producing 2 litters per year, with 2.8 surviving kittens per litter will make: